 Now let’s run the three on the forward looking July – October data set

-You can clearly see that there is a difference if we look at the holding period return over the 8 year period.
+You can clearly see the difference if you look at the holding period return over the 8 year period.

-Despite the fact that the original portfolio metrics limited to risk and return didn’t lead to significant differentiation between B and C (other than the Alpha hack), over the 4 month period, C had clearly out performed B. And the numbers are more impressive when we annualized them.
+C has clearly out performed B. This, despite the fact that the original portfolio metrics limited to risk and return didn’t lead to significant differentiation between B and C (other than the Alpha hack), over the 4 month period.
+And the numbers are more impressive when we annualize them.

-However before we congratulate ourselves note that the annualized return for both strategies is significantly lower than the expected average annual return calculated using the 8 year dataset.
-We know why that is?
+However, before we congratulate ourselves, note that the annualized return for both strategies is significantly lower than the expected average annual return calculated using the 8 year dataset.
+Do we know why that is?
 Do we?

 If we restrict our allocation data set to the last two years, the suggested allocation by Solver will change dramatically.
-Using an 8 year allocation windows average out performances for both Apple computers and Yahoo and doesn’t completely highlight the impact of the recent downtrend in their prices.
+Using an 8 year allocation window, average out performances for both Apple computers and Yahoo and doesn’t completely highlight the impact of the recent downtrend in their prices.
 It’s not just Apple and Yahoo, within commodities markets also there has been a price route of sorts beginning November 2014.
-Currencies have also been in turmoil with both the Yen and the Euro heading in very different directions post the events of Brexit and the rate hike expectations in US treasury markets for the last two years.
+Currencies have also been in turmoil.
+Both the Yen and the Euro are heading in very different directions post the events of Brexit.
+In the US, there are rate hike expectations in the Treasury markets for the last two years.

 When compared with Strategy C, D tracks it except for a few key differences.
 The shorts are deeper when it comes to oil and the long position is more substantial in Gold.

 What generated this performance?
 What was the contribution of each component of the strategy to the total portfolio return?
-This is a key question that we must answer when we dissect the performance of each one of our strategy.
-We take a look at strategy D and as a class assignment, please repeat the analysis for the other three portfolio strategies.
+This is a key question that we must answer when we dissect the performance of each one of our strategies.
+We take a look at strategy D below.
+Repeat the analysis for the other three portfolio strategies as a homework assignment.

-From the EMBA Portfolio Management and Optimization course run at SP Jain’s Dubai campus from November 5th – November 10th.
-Also see the Portfolio management course resource page.
+From the EMBA Portfolio Management and Optimization course run at SP Jain’s Dubai campus.
+Also, see the Portfolio management course resource page.